You can help to stop the spread of bacteria and viruses that cause infection by simply cleaning your hands.

 - Wet your hands with warm water and apply soap.

-- Rub your hands together until the soap forms a lather.
+- Rub your hands together palm to palm until the soap forms a lather.

 - Rinse your hands under running water.